JayeonKangNature/2022_Summer_Internship/README.md

 **Self-Study and Task**

 This week is constructed with intgration of self-study and task.
+Through attached link to a tutorial on object detection from 'scratch', convert the tutorial code to execute and run on Colab

+The target is two-fold:
+i) To learn how to convert a code to run on Colab ii) To gain a more fundamental understanding of how object detection works.

 #### Week 4: Final project Trypanosmome Parasite Detection Model Construction